Omnichannel eCommerce explained in 5 minutes

 Since CMS itself is not enough to create a storefront, you need to connect it to an eCommerce system.
-Usually, this process is rather long and requires a lot of attention in terms of compatibility between all the technologies involved.
+Usually, this process is rather long and as you need to make sure that all technologies will work together.
 Thanks to its API-first approach, Storyblok makes it relatively easy to sync various tools to get all the functionality needed for each project, no matter if you build a website or a mobile app.

-Here is a list of the eCommerce providers compatible with Storyblok:
+Here is a list of the omnichannel eCommerce platforms compatible with Storyblok:

-There are no limitations on how many tools you want to integrate into your project that allows you to build an efficient and collaborative omnichannel system without worries.
+There are no limitations on how many tools you want to integrate into your project.
+With that, you can build an efficient and collaborative omnichannel system without worries.